nkhatri7/twitter-clone/README.md

 ## Functionalities
 - Create account
 - Sign in with email or username
-- Create, edit, and delete tweet
+- Create and delete tweet
 - Reply to tweet
 - Like tweet
 - Retweet